The Centre will be supported by association with several academic journals including:

 The philosophy of Education Society of Australasia [PESA] in conjunction with Taylor & Francis / Routledge publishes Educational Philosophy and Theory (EPAT).
 EPAT is a prestigious international journal, making significant contributions t educational philosophy and strengthening connections between educational philosophy and other fields.
 It encourages submissions germane to ongoing theoretical conversions and dialogues from all areas of study in education, the arts and sciences.
 It publishes articles concerned with all aspects of educational philosophy and considers manuscripts from other areas of pure or applied educational research e.g curriculum theory, educational history, educational policy and higher education.

 Published articles and special issues are based on a broad range of contextual topics in educational research and theory from influential and respected authors.

 By joining PESA you will have a free subscription to EPAT & via our online portal, access to Taylor and Francis's abstracts database & to 5 other journals:

-British Journal of Sociology of Education, Comparative Education, Ethics and Education, Journal of Curriculum Studies & Journal of Education Policy
+Education, Comparative Education, Ethics and Education, Journal of Curriculum Studies & Journal of Education Policy

 Policy Futures in Education is a futures orientated journal dedicated to promoting debate in education among universities academics, national and international policy advisors and policy analysts in national and local government, politicians and world policy agencies.
 The journal is internationally peer-reviewed and has a strong experimental focus emphasizing innovative thinking in education policy and theory from a range of diverse viewpoints.
 It currently publishes special issues on current policy debates along with traditional academic papers and national reviews.